 Why security monitoring?

 From hackers and malware, to disgruntled or careless employees, to outdated or otherwise vulnerable devices and operating systems, to mobile and public cloud computing, to third-party service providers, most companies are routinely exposed to security threats of varying severity in the normal course of conducting business.
-Given the ubiquitous, unavoidable nature of security risks, quick response time is essential to maintaining system security.
-And automated, continuous security monitoring is the key to quick threat detection and response.
+Given the ubiquitous, unavoidable nature of security risks, quick response time is essential to maintaining system security, and automated, continuous security monitoring is key to quick threat detection and response.